hollerith/djumbo/pages/About.md

 ## This site 😎

-This site is built with Djumbo.
-It's playground/test for what is possible.
-To make your own site fork this repository.
-We are running on the tiniest VPS. 🔥
+- This site is built with Djumbo.
+- It is a playground/test for what is possible.
+- To make your own site fork [this repository](https://github.com/hollerith/djumbo).
+- We are running on the tiniest VPS. 🔥